jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Discretize_Aero.typ

 analysis.
 The development of a structural testing methodology for both conventional aircraft and #gls("swith") necessitates the transformation of continuous aerodynamic loads into physically applicable discrete forces.
 This transformation presents a fundamental challenge in experimental mechanics: how to appropriately represent a continuous load distribution through a finite number of discrete load application points while maintaining the essential characteristics of the original distribution.

-The following section examines various approaches to this discretization challenge, evaluating both traditional regression-based methods and modern unsupervised machine learning techniques.
+The following section examines various approaches to this discretization hurdle, evaluating both traditional regression-based methods and modern unsupervised machine learning techniques.
 Through systematic comparison of these approaches, a preferred method is identified based on reasoned analysis.
 This method's capabilities and limitations are then examined in detail, followed by an exploration of complementary techniques for addressing the identified constraints.

 // -------------------------------------------------------------------------- //